jrosilam/hockey_schedule_scrape/README.md

 # Example
 ## How to use:
+Run `pip` with `requirements.txt` to get required packages installed.

 Just edit `team_names` in `google_calendar_sync.py` and run!
 The following should populate, terminal print statments
 And saved `csv/*.csv` files named: